 Guide to Preventing Tooth Decay from Baby to Teen

 The American Dental Association (ADA) reminds parents that good oral hygiene habits must be instilled in children from a very young age to protect their overall health.
 Oral hygiene is significantly correlated with risk of disease.
 Even more startling is that poor dental care is a prevalent issue in the United States.
 Not only is tooth decay the second most common health problem in the U.S., but more than 60 percent of adolescents have some sort of gum disease.
-Cavities and gum disease can easily be prevented with proper dental care and routine visits to your dentist in Longwood.
+Cavities and gum disease can easily be prevented with proper dental care and routine visits to your dentist in Sweet Water.
 Use this guide to teach your children all about dental care starting before their first tooth emerges.

 Early Dental Care for Babies and Toddlers

 - You can begin preparing your baby for proper dental care by wiping his or her gums after each feeding with a clean, wet cloth.